MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/how-to-write-a-windows-desktop-app-that-communicates-with-a-usb-device.md

    2. Allocates memory for a [**SP\_DEVICE\_INTERFACE\_DETAIL\_DATA**](https://docs.microsoft.com/windows/desktop/api/setupapi/ns-setupapi-_sp_device_interface_detail_data_a) structure based on the correct buffer size that is retrieved in the *requiredlength* parameter.
    3. Calls [**SetupDiGetDeviceInterfaceDetail**](https://docs.microsoft.com/windows/desktop/api/setupapi/nf-setupapi-setupdigetdeviceinterfacedetaila) again and passes it a reference to the initialized structure in the *DeviceInterfaceDetailData* parameter.
 When the function returns, the structure is filled with detailed information about the interface.
 The device path is in the [**SP\_DEVICE\_INTERFACE\_DETAIL\_DATA**](https://docs.microsoft.com/windows/desktop/api/setupapi/ns-setupapi-_sp_device_interface_detail_data_a) structure's **DevicePath** member.

-### Creating a file handle for the device - see OpenDevice in device.cpp
+### Creating a file handle for the device

+See OpenDevice in device.cpp.

 To interact with the device, the needs a WinUSB interface handle to the first (default) interface on the device.
 The template code obtains the file handle and the WinUSB interface handle and stores them in the DEVICE\_DATA structure.